 An attorney, upon handling an incest case, learns that she was an incest victim by her father from the age of five months to five years.
 Through therapy, she arranges to confront her father...
 See full summary »

 A badly abused girl of 7 is saved from having to be admitted to an institution by a dedicated Special Education teacher whose class she's been placed in until there is an opening in the ...
 See full summary »

 A mother searches for five years to find her kidnapped son in this fact-based drama.
 Unexpectedly the boy is found, but the reunion is not as she hoped.
 She now has to deal with five years ...
 See full summary »

-Roger Dollison, a police officer, and his wife Kendra are living the american dream.
-They have two children, Teddy and Sandy, and a lovely home and a dog named Rex.
-What they know and how they live as a family is irreparably changed one day when it is discovered that a classmate of Teddys is the apparent victim of sexual abuse and molestation at the respected neigbourhood daycare centre.
-Like all other parents, the Dollisons are tormented - "we should have known, we should have seen" - but there devastation is complete when Teddy tells his own story, one he promised his abusers he would never tell.
+Roger Dollison, a police officer, and his wife Kendra are living the American dream.
+They have two children, Teddy and Sandy, a lovely home, and a dog named Rex.
+What they know and how they live as a family is irreparably changed one day when it is discovered that a classmate of Teddys' is the apparent victim of sexual abuse and molestation at the respected neighborhood daycare center.
+Like all other parents, the Dollisons are tormented - "we should have known, we should have seen" - but their devastation is complete when Teddy tells his own story, one he promised his abusers he would never tell.
 Written by

 Was this review helpful to you?